View RALPH NELSON's Obituary on herald-dispatch.com and share memories

 |

-RALPH M. NELSON, 84, of Chesapeake, Ohio, died Dec.
-3 in Emogene Dolin Jones Hospice House.
-He was a manager of Belle's Ladies Shop in downtown Huntington until he purchased Belle's in 1990.
-Funeral service will be 11 a.m.
-Dec.
-7, Hall Funeral Home and Crematory, Proctorville.
+RALPH M. NELSON, 84, of Chesapeake, Ohio, passed to his Heavenly home on Tuesday, December 3, 2019, at the Emogene Dolin Jones Hospice House, Huntington, W.Va.
+Ralph worked as a manager of Belle's ladies shop in downtown Huntington for 38 years until he purchased Belle's in 1990.
+He was the "go to" guy for fashion, and sponsored Miss West Virginia in the Miss America Pageant in the '50s and '60s.
+He was preceded in death by his parents, Robert and Mary Elizabeth Nelson; brothers, Gene, Glenn and Howard; and sisters, Gwendine, Beatrice and Brenda.
+He is survived by a brother, Bill Nelson of Tennessee; special friends and caregivers, Willie and Debra Day; and several nieces and nephews.
+Funeral service will be conducted 11 a.m.
+Saturday, December 7, 2019, at Hall Funeral Home and Crematory, Proctorville, Ohio, with his brother, Bill Nelson, officiating.
 Burial will follow in Nelson Family Cemetery, Chesapeake, Ohio.
-Visitation will be one hour prior to the service at the funeral home.
-In lieu of flowers, memorial donations may be made to Hospice House of Huntington. www.ehallfuneralhome.com.
+Visitation will be held one hour prior to the service at the funeral home.
+In lieu of flowers, memorial donations may be made to the Emogene Dolin Jones Hospice House, Huntington.
+Condolences may be expressed to the family at www.ehallfuneralhome.com.